trilitech/tezos-developer-docs/docs/unity/sample-game.md

 You can view and interact with the contract on a block explorer, such as tzkt.io: https://tzkt.io/KT1TSZfPJ5uZW1GjcnXmvt1npAQ2nh5S1FAj/operations.

 - The **Interplanetary File System (IPFS)** stores metadata for the tokens, including pictures and descriptions.
+Links in the smart contract point to this metadata.

 This diagram shows the basic interaction between these components: